- Portland, OR, USA

 - Participate willingly in NPAIHB activities.

 - Abide by NPAIHB policies, procedures, and structure.

-- 2-4 years of experience working with tribal communities or for a tribal organization, NW Tribes experience preferred.
+- Two to four years of experience working with tribal communities or tribal organizations.
+Experience with NW Tribes is preferred.

-- Advanced user in Microsoft Office package.
+- Advanced user of Microsoft Office package.
 (Access, Excel, Word, Publisher, PowerPoint)